About the effect of coffee on different body systems in facts and opinions. Harm from coffee. Statement based on facts

 • Anemia.

 Instant coffee is an order of magnitude worse than natural beans.
-Why, it’s not difficult to guess - soluble granules are made from cheap robusta, recycled materials, coffee crumbs with the addition of dyes, and the caffeine content in freeze-dried powders is much higher.
+It’s not difficult to guess why - soluble granules are made from cheap robusta, recycled materials, coffee crumbs with added dyes, and the caffeine content in freeze-dried powders is much higher.

-Preparing a daily cup of coffee, we do not even think about how this drink affects our body.
-Well, except for being invigorating.
-But daily use in one way or another affects the organ systems.
-But caffeine brings benefit or harm - we will talk about this in the article.
+When preparing our daily cup of coffee, we don’t even think about how this drink affects our body.
+Well, besides the fact that it invigorates.
+But daily consumption one way or another has an effect on organ systems.
+But whether caffeine brings benefit or harm - we will talk about this in the article.

-Before we analyze the effect of coffee on the human body, let's see what a coffee bean is.
+Before we look at the effects of coffee on the human body, let's look at what a coffee bean is.

-The composition of coffee beans includes over 2000 different substances, including:
+Coffee beans contain over 2000 different substances, including:

 • iron;